publisha/publisha.github.io/pages/create_speare_play_web.md

 [![Add this package to Atom](/images/Screen Shot 2018-01-16 at 14.18.42.png)](/images/Screen Shot 2018-01-16 at 14.18.42.png)

 This will provide you with the ability to `right-click` over the file and select `Open in Browser`, which will then show you the file in your default web browser.

+**Atom HTML Preview**

+This is an alternative to the one above.
+This package will provide a window to view the HTML just like a browser.

 **Color Picker**